poe-platform/fastapi_poe/docs/api_reference.md

 should be the same one that you provide when integrating your bot with Poe at: https://poe.com/create_bot?server=1.
 You can also set this to None but certain features like file output that mandate an `access_key` will not be available for your bot.
-- `concat_attachments_to_message` (`bool = True`): A flag to decide whether to parse out content from attachments and concatenate it to the conversation message.
-This is set to `True` by default and we recommend leaving on since it allows your bot to comprehend attachments uploaded by users by default.
+- `should_insert_attachment_messages` (`bool = True`): A flag to decide whether to parse out content from attachments and insert them as messages into the conversation.
+This is set to `True`by default and we recommend leaving on since it allows your bot to comprehend attachments uploaded by users by default.
+- `concat_attachments_to_message` (`bool = False`): Deprecated.
+This was used to concatenate attachment content to the message body.
+This is now handled by `insert_attachment_messages`.
+This will be removed in a future release.

 ### `PoeBot.get_response`